reifjulian/reifjulian.github.io/_pages/guide.md

 To update the MyProject manuscript, copy **analysis/results/figures/** and **analysis/results/tables/** to **paper/**, which contains manuscript files.
 Additional documents such as literature references can be stored in **paper/** or in a separate, standalone folder at the top the project directory.

+{: .notice--info}
+**LaTeX Tip:** Looking for a clean LaTeX template for your manuscript?
+Feel free to use my [sample manuscript](https://raw.githubusercontent.com/reifjulian/my-project/master/paper/my_paper.tex).

 ## Programs

 Programs (AKA functions, subroutines) are additional pieces of code called by your scripts.
-These might be do-files, ado-files, or scripts written in another programming language such as R. An introduction to ado-files is available [here](https://blog.stata.com/2015/11/10/programming-an-estimation-command-in-stata-a-first-ado-command).
+These might be do-files, ado-files, or scripts written in another programming language such as R. An introduction to ado-files is available on the [Stata blog](https://blog.stata.com/2015/11/10/programming-an-estimation-command-in-stata-a-first-ado-command).
 Because programs are not called directly by the master script, **run.do**, I usually store them in the subdirectory **scripts/programs/**.
-This reduces clutter in large projects with many scripts.
+This reduces clutter in large projects with many scripts and many subroutines.

 ## Libraries